ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/MeshMAC.md

 ##### Thread Sleepy End Device (SED) keepalive extension

-Thread 1.1 stack defines that the sleepy end device data poll process must enable the neighbour table keepalive functionality as well.
-When SED finishes data polling succesfully, it updates its parents keepalive value in a neighbour table.
+Thread 1.1 stack defines that the sleepy end device data poll process must enable the neighbor table keepalive functionality as well.
+When SED finishes data polling succesfully, it updates its parents keepalive value in a neighbor table.
 A service user at a parent device does not have a standard mechanism to indicate the data polling event.
 Therefore, the MAC layer must generate an `MLME-COMM-STATUS` indication callback with status `MLME_DATA_POLL_NOTIFICATION`.

 Enumeration extension for MLME communication status enumeration: